rollerworks/search/README.md

 The RecordFilterBundle is a Symfony 2 Bundle for filter-based record searching.

-Filter-based in that is uses a filtering system to search, you search by conditions not terms.
+Filter-based in that it uses a filtering system to search.
+You search by conditions, not terms.

-This bundle was designed to be used for any kind of storage, input and locale.
+This bundle was designed to be used for any kind of storage, input and local.

-Out of the box it (currently) only supports Doctrine ORM for searing in.
+Out of the box it (currently) only supports Doctrine ORM for searching in.

 Requirements
 ------------